The SDG Index and Dashboards

 Source: Authors

-Figure 2.2.b | The 2025 SDG Index Ranks and Scores
+Figure 2.3.b | 2026 SDG Index scores and rankings (continued)

-Figure 2.2.b | The 2025 SDG Index Ranks and Scores
+Figure 2.3.b | 2026 SDG Index scores and rankings (continued)

 Note: Due to annual adjustments to the SDG Index dataset and revisions made by statistical custodian agencies to past data series, scores and ranks are not fully comparable across different editions of the SDR.